 |COMM 380||Media Criticism||3|

-COMM and AVT majors can only use 6 elective credits from their home department toward the FAMS minor.
+AVT, COMM, and FAVS majors can only use 6 elective credits from their home department toward the FAMS minor.
+Only six credits total for any students may be FAVS courses.

 |Select 12 credits from the following:||12|